octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 # 7 things a developer should know about databases

 I dedicate this post to Michel Vayssade.
 15 years ago, your courses mixed high abstraction with down-to-earth concretion, in your demanding and unadorned style.
-What a joy to reap again the benefit of them in understanding databases !
+What a joy to reap again the benefit of them in understanding databases!

 I also thanks all reviewers: Mathieu Le Morvan - Gabriel Adgeg (OCTO), [Anne-Marie Esteves](https://fr.linkedin.com/in/annemarieesteves) (Edwyn Tech) and [Guillaume Lelarge](https://www.postgresql.org/community/contributors/) (Dalibo).